- Explore CGIS Programs

 As responsible global citizens, we also consider how our programs impact other communities around the world, which is especially important taking into account the challenges caused by the COVID-19 pandemic.

-It is our recommendation that if students do travel abroad this coming summer, they do so through CGIS, as our programs have been vetted for academic integrity, health and safety, and more.
+It is our recommendation that if students do travel abroad, they do so through CGIS, as our programs have been vetted for academic integrity, health and safety, and more.
 However, in the event that CGIS cancels programs and students decide to assume this risk and responsibility on their own, CGIS cannot prevent students from enrolling directly through our partners.

 Changes to Study Abroad